ohjay/in-pursuit-of-beauty/README.md

 Documentation of your results in an appropriate format, both links to files and a brief description of their contents:
 - image files (`.jpg`, `.png` or whatever else is appropriate)
-- movie files (uploaded to youtube due to github file size limits)
+- movie files (uploaded to YouTube due to GitHub file size limits)

+I get X FPS with regular mode, X FPS with fast mode (X resolution, X hardware).

 ## Technical Notes